-Dr Emmanuel K Nartey is a Law Lecturer at the Open University where he contributes to a range of undergraduate and postgraduate modules.
-Before joining the OU, Dr Nartey was a Senior Law Lecturer at Cardiff Met University; lecturer in law at the University of East London, and a Visiting Scholar at the Centre for Financial and Corporate Integrity, Coventry University.
+Dr Emmanuel K Nartey is a Law Lecturer and Academic Lead of Employability at the Open University, contributing to various undergraduate and postgraduate modules.
+Dr Nartey taught law at Cardiff Met University and the University of East London and was a Visiting Scholar at the Centre for Financial and Corporate Integrity, Coventry University.

 Dr Nartey holds MSc in International Relations and Comparative Public Policy, PhD in International Law and Human Rights Law at the University of East London), LL.M in International Trade and Economic Law (the University of the West of England) and Bachelor Honours Degree in Business Management.